bibanon/bibanon/Home.md

 ### Contribute

 We need your help and contribution to succeed.
 Create a Github account to edit this wiki.
-Check out the [[Current Projects]] or [[Teams]] section if you'd like to start somewhere.
+Then check out the [[Current Projects]] or [[Teams]] section if you'd like to start somewhere.

 ### Introduction to Internet Culture